 |Semester:||Fall, Full year|

-Housed in Sichuan University in Chengdu, the capital of Sichuan province, the program is coordinated through Pacific Lutheran University’s Wang Center, which sends a faculty member to accompany the students.
-The program includes an orientation tour prior to arriving in Chengdu, courses on contemporary culture and society, and field trips to rural Sichuan, including areas with primarily ethnic minority inhabitants.
+Housed at Sichuan University in Chengdu, the capital of Sichuan province, the program is coordinated through Pacific Lutheran University’s Wang Center, which sends a faculty member to accompany the students.
+The program includes an orientation tour prior to arriving in Chengdu, courses on contemporary Chinese culture and society, and excursions to rural Sichuan, including areas with primarily ethnic minority inhabitants.

 CHIN 101/102/201/202/350 (C - 4-8 credits) Chinese Language

 CHSP 350 (SO - 4 credits) Contemporary Chinese Culture and Society